 1) The Facebook Video Ad

 - It's visual.
-Even though this is a video, I have a general idea of what I will be watching, thanks to the screen capture they started with.
+Even though this is a video, I have a general idea of what I will be watching, thanks to the screen capture it started with.
+Additionally, I can understand the gist of this ad without playing with the sound on, which is important given that 85% of videos on Facebook are now viewed without sound.

 How can you create your own video ad?
 First, understand Facebook video ad requirements including length and video size.
 We suggest keeping your video as short as possible, even though Facebook allows you to upload a much larger video.
 Create a video that displays your product or service, and upload directly to the Facebook ads manager by following these instructions.